kragen/derctuo/markdown/modelica-notes.md

 intermediate value, worsened by the COBOL problem of DATA DIVISION.
 PROCEDURE DIVISION.
-A model or other class is divided into a section of variable declarations (which can instantiate other classes used as components --- a circuit model, for example, might instantiate resistors and op-amps) and a section of equations, which can include connections between components.
+A model or other class is divided into a section of variable declarations (which can instantiate other classes used as components — a circuit model, for example, might instantiate resistors and op-amps) and a section of equations, which can include connections between components.
 (There are some other miscellaneous sections that are sometimes present as well.)
-So, for example, in a circuit model you must give a name to every circuit component, even if it's something like "R37".
+So, for example, in a circuit model you must give a name to every circuit component, even if it’s something like “R37”.
 The standard rebuttal to this complaint is that you should be using the graphical model editor anyway, which I do not find convincing.